rigoudyg/climaf/doc/std_operators.rst

 Documented operators as of today :

  - basic functions:
+    - :doc:`scripts/llbox`
     - :doc:`scripts/regrid`
     - :doc:`scripts/regridn`
+    - :doc:`scripts/time_average`
+    - :doc:`scripts/space_average`

  - graphics
     - :doc:`scripts/plotmap`
     - :doc:`scripts/timeplot`
     - :doc:`scripts/ncview`

+ - swiss knife :
+    - :doc:`scripts/ccdo`

- - simple operations :
+ - example for two outputs :
     - :doc:`scripts/mean_and_std`

 Albeit this is not a proper practice, **some more operators may exist in your CliMAF release** which would not be documented here.
 Please see :ref:`how_to_list_operators` for such cases

-A sorted list of operators :
+A name-sorted list :

 .. toctree::
   :glob: